 I know my whole family would enjoy all the food that I am trying, but unfortunately they will have to let my thoughtful gifts suffice.

+After eating all the delicious food we began exploring the city.
 We saw the Jewish Quarter, the Old Town Square, St. Charles Bridge, the Prague Castle.
 We learned about the history of Prague (which is old and new).

 After all the walking, we went and found our hostel.
 This being one of out last trips, you would think I would do enough research on a town to know where to get a hostel at, but I guess not.